DrEngi/lmao-bot/README.md

 ---

 The bot was created in June 2018 by Firestar493#6963 with help from DrEngineer#8214.
 Its prefix is "lmao", but the prefix can be changed from server to server.
-In May & June of 2019, the bot was rewritten in C#.
+In the summer (and fall), the bot was rewritten in C#.
 Contributions are encouraged.

 [Invite lmao-bot to your server!](https://discordapp.com/oauth2/authorize?client_id=459432854821142529&scope=bot&permissions=336063575)